Tahir Batatina

-Tahir Batatina (born 12 July 1977) is a Kosovan football manager who manages Llapi.
+Tahir Batatina (born 12 July 1977) is a Kosovan football manager and former military officer who manages Llapi.

 Life and career

 Batatina was born on 12 July 1977 in Podujevë, at the time part of Yugoslavia.
 He started aspiring to become a football manager at the age of seven.
 He played football.
 He obtained a master's degree in sports science.
 He has served in the Kosovo Liberation Army and the Kosovo Security Force.
 He has worked in the construction industry.
 He obtained a UEFA A License.
 He has been regarded to prefer the 4-2-3-1 formation.

 He has been described as "one of the most successful coaches in Kosovo, while he has graced football with his bombastic statements to the media".
 In 2013, he was appointed manager of Llapi.
 He has also financially contributed to the club.
 He helped them achieve third place in the league.
 In 2018, he was appointed sporting director of Llapi.
 In 2019, he returned as manager of Llapi.
 He helped them win the 2020–21 Kosovar Cup, 2021–22 Kosovar Cup, and 2021 Kosovar Supercup.